adityaponnada/adityaponnada.github.io/_pages/about.md

 **Jun, 2024.** 🙏 Thanks to everyone who attended my QuantUXCon talk on "Scaling Experience Sampling with Smartwatch Interactions."
 [Here](https://docs.google.com/presentation/d/1dGA-noJDE7PvFH22RcJ91Yp91XU00haEiQW0yLgDZKo/edit?usp=sharing) are the slides for those interested.

-**May, 2024.** 🎙️ Gave an invited lecture on human-centered recommender systems, focusing on music and podcast recommendations at Northeastern University.